 Experimental measurements: Resistance to extreme cold temperature was measured by individuals’ knockdown time at 5°C and the time for recovery of mobility after a 30-minute exposure to 5°C. Constant temperature for cold stress is often chosen around 0°C (Gibert et al. 2001).
 As tropical species often have significantly weaker cold resistance (Gibert et al. 2001), 5°C was used instead to increase the variation among the tested species after pilot trials.
 Heat stress was chosen to be 40°C, which follows common practice for Drosophila species (Hoffmann et al. 2003) and is expected to capture the between-species variance in heat stress over a time scale which is convenient to measure (Jørgensen, Malte, and Overgaard 2019).
 After being knocked down by heat (40°C), most flies did not survive.
 In this case, only knockdown time was used to evaluate resistance to the extremely high temperature.

 Virgin adult flies, which were siblings of those in reproduction measurement, were kept in groups of the same sex at 25°C for 9-10 days before measurement.
 Measurements were conducted for male and female flies separately.
 An observation rack was divided into nine (3x3) cells.
 Each cell was randomly assigned one of the nine Drosophila species and each cell held seven tubes of that species.
 One randomly-selected individual was placed in one empty flat-bottom 3ml tube.
 Measurement repeated for three experimental blocks, and the allocation of species to cells were redrawn for each block.
 In total, 21 individuals per species per sex were measured.
-During measurement, the observation rack was moved immediately into the incubator pre-set at 5°C or 40°C. Every tube was examined by eyes once every minute and flies that lost their ability to stand on their feet in that minute were recorded.
+During measurement, the observation rack was moved immediately into the incubator pre-set at 5°C or 40°C. Every tube was visually examined once every minute and flies that lost their ability to stand on their feet in that minute were recorded.
 After exposing to 5°C for 30 minutes, all flies were in chill coma.
 The observation rack was moved to 25°C room.
-Flies were left undisturbed and the duration of individual fly regaining its ability to stand on its feet, decided by eye inspection, was recorded.
+Flies were left undisturbed and the time taken until each fly regained its ability to stand feet, decided by visual inspection, was recorded.

 Regression analysis: The knockdown time by heat, knockdown time by cold and recovery time from cold of both sexes were first compared among species by ANOVA.
 When inter-specific variation was observed, they were modeled by hIndex, block, and cell position as fixed effects, and species as a random effect in linear mix-effect model with phylogenetic correction using brms package in R. D. melanogaster and D. simulans were not included in the regression because their distribution patterns were unavailable.